 If you’re a football fan, football season is always a good time should you be in town for a Texas Longhorn win.

-The entirety of Eastern Europe can fit inside of the state of Texas.
+– The entirety of Eastern Europe can fit inside the state of Texas.
 It takes 24 hours to drive from the tip of the panhandle to the border of Mexico.
 The point of telling you this is: you’re going to need a car.
 The sites of Austin, as with everything in Texas, are spread out.
-But if you don’t believe me, below you’ll find an itinerary for one-day with a car and one-day without a car.

-If you insist on not renting a car (since you only have one-day after all) it is good to know that as of May 2016, Uber and Lyft are no longer permitted to operate in Austin.
-You can download the app RideShareAustin, which subs as our alternative to a ridesharing service.
-Use code gyxlvyb4 for $20 off your first ride.
+– If you insist on not renting a car (since you only have one day after all), it is good to know that Uber and Lyft are once again permitted to operate in Austin after being banned in May 2016.
+As an Austin-exclusive option, you can download the app RideShareAustin, which subs as our alternative to a ridesharing service.

 One day in Austin Itinerary

 Welcome to Austin, a city that is fascinating in so many ways!
 Spending one day here is certainly going to be quite an experience, but you will definitely need a good itinerary to get to know this city well.
 Therefore, here you can find the top things to do and places to see in Austin.
 Enjoy!

 Go on a tour: Experience Austin like a local with this customized guided tour!

 Take it easy and grab a cup of coffee first

 Start your morning off with a cup o’ joe at the Blue Dahlia or any other boutique brunch restaurant on 11th street.
 These restaurants are transformed into vintage homes and pharmacies.
 You’ll feel like you’re in a time warp.
 To make things more homegrown, all of the ingredients are made with local, organic, farm-raised everything, with gluten-free, vegan, GMO-free, and whatever other health nut options are available.
 (Austin is really into that whole health thing.)

 Visit the state capitol